Parsa-Sedigh/nasser-network/notes/section-2-Fundamentals-of-Networking.md

 IP addr is 4 bytes.

+NOTE: localhost is an IP address that is loopback.
+When we use it, the msg won't leave the machine.

 How do we determine the network section in an IP addr?

 > In an IP addr like 192.168.1.0/24 , the first 24 bits (out of 32 total bits in an IPv4 address) are used for the network portion.